 Trans @ Columbia will be a page dedicated to Columbia's trans* community.
-Updated information will begin to be posted in Spring 2014.
+Updated information will begin to be posted in Spring & Summer of 2014.
 But in the meantime, check out the student-produced Queer and Trans* Resource Guide 2013-2014.

 Resources on Campus: